dejwk/roo_display/README.md

 ### Color

-The roo_display library internally uses 32-bit ARGB color.
-Most SPI displays only support the RGB565 mode, using 16 bits per pixel.
-The conversion from the 32-bit ARGB to 16-bit RGB565 (or whatever color mode the device understands) is performed in the driver - that is, if your driver is capable of handling 24- or 32-bit color, you will get it without any loss of quality.
+The `roo_display` library internally uses 32-bit ARGB color.
+Most SPI displays use RGB565, with 16 bits per pixel.
+The conversion from the 32-bit ARGB to the device color is performed in the driver - that is, if your driver is capable of handling 24- or 32-bit color, you will get it without any loss of quality, but in most cases, your driver will downgrade to RGB565.

 The 'A' in ARGB stands for 'alpha', which means 'translucency'.
-The library supports translucent color modes with alpha-blending.
+The `roo_display` library supports translucent color modes with alpha-blending.
 Most displays do not support transparency directly, so we will explore these color modes more in the section on offscreen drawing and overlays.

 The color is represented by the ```Color``` class.
 It simply encapsulates the uint32_t integer, but provides convenience methods to simplify common operations.